Ms Anna Matevosyan

 Specialist Degree in Area Studies (Yerevan State Linguistic University), Master of Public Management (University of Potsdam), Postgraduate Certificate of Achievement in Rural Development (SOAS, University of London)

 Anna is a development practitioner and researcher.
-Geographical scope of her specialisation covers parts of the South Caucasus, South Asia, and Eastern Europe.
+The geographical scope of her specialisation covers parts of the South Caucasus, South Asia, and Eastern Europe.
 Topical interests and practice in the international development space consist of local governance, environmental protection, housing finance and residential energy, land management, agriculture and rural development.

 Research | Current